 Humana Medicare Supplement plans do not include Medicare Part D prescription drug plans.
 This is true of all of the Supplement plans from the best Medicare Supplement insurance companies.
 If you want prescription drug coverage, you are going to need to buy a Medicare Part D drug plan separately.
 You can purchase your plan from Humana or any other company that offers them; you do not have to buy your Supplement plan from the same company that you purchase your prescription drug plan from.

 Additionally, be prepared that some other basic benefits — such as hearing aids, vision care and more — are not included.
 This is because these things are not covered by Original Medicare, and Medicare Supplements are designed to fill in the gaps.
 Many Medicare Advantage plans do have this type of coverage, though.

-Best Time to Enroll in a Humana Medicare Supplement Plan
+When Can I Enroll in A Humana Medicare Supplement Plan?

 Around the time that you first turn 65 years of age, you will have six months to sign up for Humana Medicare Supplement plans.
 It’s best to sign up during this Initial Election Period/Medicare Enrollment Period.
 During this time, you are not subject to medical underwriting, and you have guaranteed issue rights.
 This helps you ensure that you can purchase the plan that you want, and it will help you avoid higher rates due to health conditions.

 A special period is also triggered under certain circumstances, such as:

 - You sign up for Medicare Part B at a later time than when you’re first eligible